Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Nonlinear MPC

 \subsubsection{LPV-MPC}

 Using the LPV model obtained in Sec.~\ref{sec:LPV_systems_embedding}, we can employ the method outlined in \cite{Gonzalez_Cisneros_2021} to solve the NMPC problem efficiently using an iterative procedure.
-The key idea of the LPV-MPC approach is that at any given time step $k$, for a fixed scheduling sequence \mbox{${P}=[\rho_{0}^\top\dots \rho_{N-1}^\top]^\top$}, Eq.~\eqref{eqn:LPV_sys} reduces to an affine system, for which the MPC problem can be efficiently solved via a QP.
-The quadratic subproblem is characterized as
+The key idea of the LPV-MPC approach is that at any given time step $k$, for a fixed scheduling sequence \mbox{${P}=[\rho_{0}^\top\dots \rho_{N-1}^\top]^\top$}, Eq.~\eqref{eqn:LPV_sys} reduces to an affine system, for which the MPC problem can be efficiently solved via the following QP:

-As ${P}$ is fixed in \eqref{eqn:q_linear_MPC}, the state propagation reduces to LTV dynamics.
-Furthermore, \eqref{eqn:q_linear_const1} is the LPV factorization of the constraints~\eqref{eqn:nlp_constraints} .
-As a result, \eqref{eqn:q_linear_MPC} corresponds to a quadratic subproblem which can be efficiently solved by off-the-shelf QP solvers \cite{Kouzoupis_Frison_Zanelli_Diehl_2018}.
-Solving \eqref{eqn:q_linear_MPC} yields the optimal input sequence $U^\star$, which can be used to forward-simulate the NL model \eqref{eqn:NL_sys} to obtain the scheduling sequence at time step $k+1$, based on which a new quadratic subproblem can be formulated and solved.
+As ${P}$ is fixed in \eqref{eqn:q_linear_MPC}, state propagation reduces to LTV dynamics.
+Furthermore, \eqref{eqn:q_linear_const1} is the LPV factorization of the constraints~\eqref{eqn:nlp_constraints}.
+As a result, \eqref{eqn:q_linear_MPC} corresponds to a quadratic subproblem that can be efficiently solved by standard QP solvers \cite{Kouzoupis_Frison_Zanelli_Diehl_2018}.
+Solving \eqref{eqn:q_linear_MPC} yields an optimal input sequence $U^\star$, which can be used to forward-simulate the NL model~\eqref{eqn:NL_sys} to obtain the scheduling sequence at time step $k+1$, based on which a new quadratic subproblem can be formulated and solved.
 By executing this iteration until the input trajectory has converged, the solution of the quadratic subproblem converges to a suboptimal solution of the NMPC, assuming that the LPV approximation is sufficiently accurate, according to Lemma~\ref{lem:lpvmpc-suboptimal}.

 \begin{lemma}[Suboptimality of LPV--MPC {\cite[Thm.~3]{Hespe_Werner_2021}}] Consider the LPV--MPC problem \eqref{eqn:q_linear_MPC}, with a scheduling trajectory $\rho_i=\Phi(\hat{x}_i, \hat{u}_i)$ forming the QP approximation according to \eqref{eqn:q_linear_MPC} and Alg.~\ref{alg:LPV-MPC}.
 Suppose the algorithm has converged, i.e., the solution $(X^\star,U^\star)$ of the QP coincides with the current iterate.
 Then $(X^\star,U^\star)$ is feasible and in general a suboptimal solution for the original NMPC \eqref{eqn:NLP}. \end{lemma}